omarakamal/lab-Library-Mongoose/README.md

 ];
 ```

+**Note:** Comment out this code once you are finished with this Iteration

 ### Iteration 5 | Get All Books

 Get all the books from the database using the find method and console.log() the result of the .find() in the next .then()